Online Campsite Reservations Now Available!

 In addition to environmental restoration and flood control benefits, the Lake Wanahoo/Sand Creek Watershed Project offers public recreation, including fishing, no-wake boating, tent and RV camping, hiking/biking, picnicking, and more.
-The Lake Wanahoo State Recreation Area, managed by the Nebraska Game and Parks Commission, opened on April 28, 2012.
+The Lake Wanahoo State Recreation Area, managed by the Nebraska Game and Parks Commission, first opened on April 28, 2012.

 The area takes its name from Wanahoo Park, a popular recreation area that operated in the Wahoo area through the mid-1960s (see pictures and a history of Wanahoo Park here).